 - If it is marked, place the still vibrating fork on the mastoid process and ask if it is heard.
 If it is heard by bone but not air conduction, there is a marked conductive loss.
 With profound nerve deafness, the patient may be hearing it by bone conduction in the other ear.

-- If there is significant loss in one ear the Weber test can be employed.
+- If there is significant loss in one ear, Weber's test can be employed.
 Strike the tuning fork and place it on the centre of the forehead.
 Ask the patient in which ear it seems louder.
 The vibration is conducted through bone and it will be quieter in the bad ear with nerve deafness but louder with conductive deafness as the affected ear becomes more sensitive.

 Glossopharyngeal and vagus nerves